Skip to Content

 Number

-Number cards have no special action in DOS.
+Number cards have no special action.
 You may only play a number card if it matches the number of a Center Row card when played in a Single or Double Number/Color Match.

 Wild DOS Card